 Northeast Animal Shelter receives no local, state or federal funding and is entirely dependent on contributions from the public to save the lives of homeless animals.
 Click here to donate.

 Greetings, my name is Jack and I am a local surrender.
 I am sweet, friendly and I love belly rubs.
 I guess you could call me a love bug.
 I enjoy people and other dogs.
+In fact the staff here have had me in play groups with adults and with a young puppy and I did super well with all.
 Cat’s I really do not care for and would like a home free from them.
 When I was just a tiny baby I was surrendered in Georgia, I was covered in icky things with a very badly infected eye they had to remove.
 Now I have grown into a super handsome teenager.
 I really am a great boy and I deserve a great home!”

 3/16/2018: We get a lot of questions here about Jack’s missing eye.
 It doesn’t seem to bother him that he only has one eye but he can startle easily if he can’t see or hear your coming.
 He was adopted by a very nice family but he just couldn’t get along with their cat.
 He has some dog pals here at the shelter that he does pretty well with but he can play rough at times.
 He’s learning not to be protective of his food and water bowls and getting better at it every day.
 Jack would be too much for a family with young kids right now but maybe just right for a family with older teenagers who have the energy to burn playing with Jack.
 He is going to need some training but it’ll be a small investment for a wonderful companion like Jack.